valejmdev/cutedoglunapp1/README.md

 ### Color:
 I have been inspired by the design of this [Website](https://www.thekennelclub.org.uk).
-With that i inspiration i created a color pallete [here](https://mycolor.space/?hex=%23006954&sub=1) On the website mycolor.space i chose the Discrete Palette:
+With that i inspiration i created a color pallete [here](https://mycolor.space/?hex=%23006954&sub=1) On the website mycolor.space i chose the Discrete Palette, because the colors corresponds with the colors of the images i uploaded:
 ![Discrete Palette mycolor.space](assets/docs/readmescreenshots/descretplatedesigncdlunapp1.png)

-I tested my Color Contrast with this [Website](https://coolors.co/contrast-checker/fafafa-006954) I got the following values:
+I tested my Color Contrast with this [Website](https://coolors.co/contrast-checker/fafafa-006954) I got the following values, which solidified my design choice:
 ![Contrast Checker Body Text](assets/docs/readmescreenshots/contrast1cdlunapp1.png)
 ![Contrast Checker Header and Footer](assets/docs/readmescreenshots/contrast2cdlunapp1.png)
 ***